Extension of algebroids Part I: The Construction: Introduction and results

+We will show that this sits in a sequence which we will call a \textbf{sandglass sequence}:

+where arrows with a hook denote injective maps, two heads denote a surjective arrow, and all arrows are Lie algebroid morphisms, except for the dotted ones which are in general only vector bundle morphisms. }

-Thus, we will conclude this paper with several examples, in particular examples of LABs with multiplicative Yang-Mills connections which appeared already in literature but whose importance may have been neglected.
-Many examples come from settings which admit a local splitting theorem like Poisson geometry for example; that is we introduce a natural connection lifting vector fields of a leaf to Poisson vector fields whose curvature will be a Hamilton vector field.
-These examples will naturally induce a sandglass sequence over the normal bundle of an embedded leaf.
+We will conclude this paper with several examples, in particular examples of LABs with multiplicative Yang-Mills connections which appeared already in literature but whose importance may have been neglected.
+Many examples will come from settings which admit a local splitting theorem like Poisson geometry for example; that is we introduce a natural connection lifting vector fields of a leaf to Poisson vector fields whose curvature will be a Hamilton vector field.
+These examples will naturally induce a sandglass sequence over the normal bundle of an embedded leaf. { Last, but not least, we will show that LAB examples naturally induce non-trivial examples in the realm of Lie algebroids: With a suitable LAB action, every Atiyah sequence will naturally induce a (in general) non-trivial sandglass sequence, coming with a strict adjustment on a Lie algebroid which will be given by pulling back the LAB and equipping it with a canonical structure as twisted action Lie algebroid.
+This will be the major example for strict adjustments.

+Other than those examples: Besides the canonical example given by action algebroids we will also highlight that crossed modules of Lie algebroids naturally sit in this framework: Crossed modules are precisely those Lie algebroids which come with a flat adjustment with $\zeta \equiv 0$ and $\basicc \equiv 0$ (both); sandglass sequences will be special types of butterflies in this case, an equivalence of crossed modules as introduced in \cite{Noohi:0910.1818}.
+Observing this, the last major statement will be a generalisation of the obstruction regarding the existence of a Lie group structure on a compact, connected, and simply connected manifold:

+\begin{theorems*}{Obstruction of certain crossed modules of Lie groups} Let $M$ be a smooth, compact, connected and simply connected manifold, $F\to M$ a Lie algebroid, and $K\colon \rmT M \to F$ a morphism of Lie algebroids.

+If $\rmT M$ admits a flat Cartan $K$-connection $\nabla$, then $M$ is diffeomorphic to a Lie group $G$ and there is a crossed module of connected and simply connected Lie groups $(G, \Psi, H, \Phi)$ for which $G$ integrates a Lie algebra induced by a parallel frame of $\basicc$ on $\rmT M$, $H$ integrates a Lie algebra induced by a parallel frame of $\basicc$ on $F$, $K$ and $\nabla$ restrict to these Lie algebras, and $\Psi$ and $\Phi$ are integrals of $K$ and $\nabla$, respectively.